-Maltese tenor Nico Darmanin made his Royal Opera professional debut in 2013 as Daniéli (Les Vêpres siciliennes) and returned later in the Season as Apparition of Youth (Die Frau ohne Schatten).
-Darmanin also sang with The Royal Opera as a student, as part of the chorus of Savoyards in the 2009 concert performances of Linda di Chamonix.
-He has also sung in masterclass with Joyce DiDonato in the Linbury Studio Theatre on the Royal Opera House’s Insight Programme.
+Maltese tenor Nico Darmanin made his Royal Opera solo debut in the 2013/14 Season as Daniéli (Les Vêpres siciliennes), returning later in the Season as Apparition of a Youth (Die Frau ohne Schatten).
+He had previously appeared for The Royal Opera as a student, singing in the Chorus of Savoyards (Linda di Chamounix in concert, 2009).
+He has sung in a Joyce DiDonato masterclass for the ROH Insights Programme.
 In the 2017/18 Season he returns to sing Daniéli.

 Darmanin studied at the Royal College of Music with Rosa Mannion and at the National Opera Studio.
 He was a finalist in the BBC Cardiff Singer of the World Competition (2015).
 A Rossini and bel canto specialist, his operatic appearances in this repertory have included Don Ramiro (La Cenerentola) for Scottish Opera and Opera Holland Park, Belfiore (Il viaggio a Reims) for the Rossini Opera Festival, Pesaro, Count Almaviva (Il barbiere di Siviglia) for Welsh National Opera and Opera Holland Park and the title role of Le Comte Ory for Dorset Opera.
 Other appearances include Italian Tenor (Der Rosenkavalier) and Don Ottavio (Don Giovanni) for Opera Vlaanderen, Don Ottavio for Nederlandse Reisopera and Mérgy (Hérold’s Le Pré aux clercs) for Wexford Opera Festival.